Data displayed in both Plexus Connect grid and form views can be visualized using an integrated component called Charts view.

 The single axis zoom tool (represented by blue lines along each axis) is available in scatterplots and histograms and provides additional navigation functionality.
 Moving one of the blue lines is used for scrolling.
 Changing the size of the blue lines by dragging one of their anchor points will zoom in/out the chart along the given axis.

 Data displayed in a chart are automatically synchronized with a corresponding view.
 This means that data selected in the chart are also selected in the view and vice versa.
-Selected data can be stored in form of list, by clicking on the Lists icon on upper control panel and choosing New List from selection option.
+Selected data can be stored in form of list, by clicking on the Lists icon within the navigation toolbar and choosing New List from selection option.
 Selection can be done either within the view or within the chart by one of the available selection tools:

 Cherry picking (selection of individual data points)